mosesluna/Arena-Shift/README.md

-# Simple Text Based Turn Based Arena Style Game
+# Arena Shift
-I made this game as my grade 12 culminating project using java.
+I made this game as my grade 12 culminating project using java, it is a text based turn based arena style game, using user inputs.